SalmaAlmasry/Ecommerce-behaviuor-anlaysis-with-association-mining/README.md

 ### 4) Designing a sample recommendation engine using association analysis.
 Many other valuable insights can be found in the presentation associated.

+## Code Steps
+1) Reading the data
+2) Preparing and Preprocessing
+3) Analysis
+4) Association Mining with Apriori Algorithm.

+Further explaination can be found in the presentation as well.